Synthesis

 When you see a derivative characteristics question, ask:

-1. What are the costs? (premium, margin, commissions)
+1. What is the cost? (premium, margin, commissions)

-2. What is the maximum gain/loss? (limited or unlimited)
+2. What is the maximum loss? (limited or unlimited)

 3. Who benefits from time decay? (always the seller)